valeriangalliat/blog/2021/04/gum-graft-from-a-patient-s-perspective.md

 now.

-Either way, I wish I bought a blender and/or a juicer before the surgery as this would probably have made it easier for me to get the nutriments that I otherwise lacked.
+Either way, I wish I bought a blender and/or a juicer before the surgery as this would have made it easier for me to get the nutriments that I otherwise lacked.

 I wish that your graft doesn't get too painful, and that you have successful results!